szf2020/AndonStack/README.md

+> ⚠️ **Archived / no longer maintained.**
+>
+> AndonStack was an experiment in driving a physical Andon stack light from
+> dispatch/system status.
+It works as released and you're welcome to fork it
+> and carry it forward — I'm just no longer developing or supporting it, so
+> issues and PRs are closed.
+>
+> Thanks to everyone who checked it out.

 # AndonStack

 A physical RGB stack light indicator for radio dispatch consoles, built with an ESP32-C3 and WS2812B NeoPixel LED rings.